Starodybczev/excel_reader/README.md

 ## 📱 Overview

-**ExcelFlow** is a modern for working with Excel files in the browser, enhanced with intelligent data interaction features.
+**ExcelFlow** is a modern web application for working with Excel files in the browser, enhanced with intelligent data interaction features.

 Upload files, edit data, manage columns, and export results — without opening Excel.